 Dinner Rock, Powell River BC & MV Gulf Stream Shipwreck

 Dinner Rock, Powell River BC & MV Gulf Stream Shipwreck – A quiet, beautiful campsite is perched above Malaspina Strait near Dinner Rock Island, between Powell River and Lund, BC.
 During recent safety upgrades, a number of danger trees were removed.
 The actual “Dinner Rock” is a small rocky island that lies in sight just off to the south of the campsite.
+Spend a day or an entire summer season at this spectacular location.
+The Upper Sunshine Coast, from Saltery Bay to Desolation Sound, boasts approximately 1,900 hours of sunshine annually.
+Summer temperatures vary from 20 to 30 degrees Celsius while winter temperatures are mild.

 Dinner Rock was the site of a a tragic accident on the night of October 11, 1947.
 The MV Gulf Stream, a 145-foot passenger vessel in service for Gulf Lines Ltd., was on route from Vancouver to Lund when it drifted off course in poor weather conditions and collided with Dinner Rock Island.
 The lives of three children and two women were lost in the accident.
 The vessel hit the rock with such force that it slid up onto the steep shore where it rolled over and partially sank.